artemonster/HoMM-Map-Filter/README.md

 HoMM-Map-Filter
 ===============
-This is a tool for filtering Heroes of Might and Magic III maps by criteria:
+This is a tool for filtering Heroes of Might and Magic III maps by criteria:<br>
-1. Game version
+1. Minimal difficulty
 2. Map size
 3. Player count
 4. Has dungeon?
 5. Is allied?
-6. Minimal difficulty

 Usage
 ===============